jgrisal/ncw-eddsa-signing/README.md

 # NCW - Example of signing EdDSA Transactions

-Since Fireblocks does not use standard signatures for EdDSA, this repo aims to provide a compact way to perform signatures for EdDSA.
+This repo aims to provide a compact way to perform signatures fore Fireblocks EdDSA extended keys.

 ## Limitations

-- Currently in this repo we only support SOL (and SOL_TEST) transactions.
+- Currently, in this repo we only support SOL (and SOL_TEST) transactions.

 ## Requirements

 To use this repo you will need:

 1. An `fprv` key for which there exists a SOL or SOL_TEST account.
-Not that the `fprv` is akin to the `xprv` the extended key from which all keys are derived.
-Within Fireblocks `fprv` is used for EdDSA assets
+Note that the `fprv` is akin to the `xprv` the extended key from which all keys are derived.
+Within Fireblocks `fprv` is used for EdDSA assets.

-2. A SOL (or other supported asset) account with balance in it
+2. A SOL (or other supported asset) account with a balance in it.

-3. Node (18 and above)
+3. Node (18 and above).

 ## How to run